NvC-DmN-CH/AutoMDL/README.md

 <br />

-You can also define a different search path if needed (or multiple paths):
+You can also define a different search path if needed (or multiple search paths):

 ![image](https://github.com/NvC-DmN-CH/AutoMDL/assets/56874047/426fa106-a894-4d1e-90b6-0ec98f02fc13)